 Proposed Rate Changes and Rate Study 2020

-The Board of Trustees have conducted a rate study and will vote on the proposed changes on December 19, 2019.
-The rate change, if approved, will be effective for usage on or after January 1, 2020.
+You are invited to attend the Western Board of Trustees meeting at 10:30 a.m. on December 19, 2019, at the Western office in WaKeeney, during which the Board will discuss and vote on the proposed changes.
+The rate changes, if approved, will be effective for usage on or after January 1, 2020.

 A rate study helps identify the needs of the cooperative, promote continuity of financial health, ensure equitable rates among all classes of consumer-members, and determine if the current rate structure will allow for adequate recovery of costs in the future.